astralway/phrasecount/README.md

 this example.
 [PhraseCounter][3] may set a notifcation which causes [PhraseExporter][5] to run.
 [PhraseExporter][5] exports phrases to a file with a sequence number.
 The sequence number allows you to know which version of the phrase in the file is the most recent.
+[PhraseExporter][5] can be configured to export to an Accumulo table.

+For high cardinality phrases, [PhraseCounter][3] will update a random column and set a notification that causes [HCCounter][6] to run.
+[HCCounter][6] will read all of random columns and update the main count.
+This breaks updating high cardinality phrases into two transaction, as mentioned in the Percolator paper.

 Building
 --------